arthurgermano/authier/README.md

 // ------------------------------------------------------------------------------------
 ```

-### Methods to be Implemented
+### Example of All Methods to be Implemented

-The methods that should be implemented:
+The example of all methods that should be implemented:
 <br />
 <a href="https://github.com/arthurgermano/authier/blob/master/auth_server_example/oauth2extension/index.js" target="_blank">
 Example of Authier Extension